moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### SUBSCRIBE Format
-A receiver issues a SUBSCRIBE to a publisher to request a track.
+A subscriber issues a SUBSCRIBE to a publisher to request a track.

 The format of SUBSCRIBE is as follows: